-2.0.8 Crude and standardized rates: stomach cancer
+Crude and standardized rates: stomach cancer 2.0.6

-Obtain the crude and standardized incidence rates of male stomach cancer in the Nordic countries for 2014.
+Go back to Data visualization and obtain the crude and standardized incidence rates of male stomach cancer in the Nordic countries for 2017-2021.

-23. In which country is the incidence highest when measured both by the crude rate and by all the different age-standardized rates?
+1. In which population is the incidence highest when measured both by the crude rate and by all the different age-standardized rates?

-- 24. Compare the age-standadized rate based on the World Standard Population of the country in (a) with those of Cali and Birmingham in the 1980s given on lecture slide 61. - 25.
-Why are the standardized rates of type ASR(N) not much different from the crude rates?
+- 2. Compare the age-standadized rate based on the World Standard Population of the populations in item (a) with those of Cali and Birmingham in the 1980s given on lecture slides, page 75. - 3.
+Why are the standardized rates of type ASR(N) not very different from the crude rates?
 Why are the ASR(W) and ASR(E) lower when compared to ASR(N)?

-2.0.9 Cumulative risk by 75 y: stomach cancer
+2.0.7 Cumulative risk by 75 y: stomach cancer

-Obtain the estimated cumulative risks of male stomach cancer by 75 years of age in the Nordic countries for 2014.
+From the table created above, examine the estimated cumulative risks of male stomach cancer by 75 years of age in each of the Nordic countries for 2017-2021.
+Look at the last column on the right.

-- 26. Where does this measure seem to be highest and where lowest, and how big they are? - 27.
-Compare the figures between these countries with those of Cali and Birmingham on lecture slide 64.
+- 1. Where does this measure seem to be highest and where lowest, and how big these "risks" are are? - 2.
+Compare the figures of these countries with those of Cali and Birmingham during 1980s given on page 75 of lecture slides.

-2.0.10 Relative survival
+2.0.8 Relative survival